Projective Dirac Operators, Twisted K-Theory and Local Index Formula: Introduction

 A spectral triple that gives rise to Poincar\'e duality in KK-theory first appeared in Kasparov \cite{Kasparov}.
-In Kasparov's spectral triple (although there was no such a terminology at that time), the algebra is noncommutative and $\Z_2$-graded, but in many cases it would be much easier if the algebra is ungraded, especially when considering its Dixmier-Douady class or passing it to cyclic cohomology class via Connes-Chern character.
-The projective spectral triple constructed in this paper (Corollary \ref{projectivesptr})

-has a noncommutative but ungraded algebra, and it is in fact Morita equivalent to that of Kasparov's.
-To construct such a spectral triple, we first introduce in section \ref{morita} the notion of Morita equivalence between spectral triples, then find in section \ref{glue} that the local spin spectral triples on small open subsets of the manifold can be glued together via Morita equivalence to form a globally defined spectral triple.
+Kasparov's fundamental class, namely the Dirac element in Definition-Lemma 4.2 in \cite{Kasparov}, is essentially a spectral triple, although there was no such terminology at that time.
+The algebra underlying Kasparov's spectral triple is noncommutative and $\Z_2$-graded, but in many situations things would become much less complicated if the algebra were ungraded, especially when considering its Dixmier-Douady class or passing it to cyclic cohomology class via Connes-Chern character.
+The projective spectral triple constructed in this paper (Corollary \ref{projectivesptr}) has a noncommutative but ungraded algebra, and we show in Section \ref{Kasparov} that it is in fact Morita equivalent to that of Kasparov's.
+To construct such a spectral triple, we first review in Section \ref{spectralanalysis} the definition of spectral triples with certain smoothness property, then introduce in Section \ref{morita} the notion of Morita equivalence between them, and then find in Section \ref{glue} that local spin spectral triples on small open subsets of a manifold can be glued together, via Morita equivalence, to form a globally defined spectral triple.

-The noncommutative algebras in projective spectral triples are examples of Azumaya algebras.
-In section \ref{Azumaya} we review some basic theory on Azumaya algebras, such as the fact that Morita equivalent classes of Azumaya algebras are classified by their Dixmier-Douady classes, and that the K-theory of an Azumaya algebra $\mathbf A$ coincides with the twisted K-theory of the manifold with the Dixmier-Douady class of $\mathbf A$.
-Mathai-Stevenson \cite{Mathai-Stevenson} showed that the K-theory (tensoring with $\C$) of an Azumaya algebra $\mathbf A$ is isomorphic to the periodic cyclic homology group of $\mathbf A$ via Connes-Chern character; and that the latter is isomorphic to the twisted de-Rham cohomology of the manifold with the Dixmier-Douady class of $\mathbf A$ via a generalized Connes-Hochschild-Kostant-Rosenberg (CHKR) map.
-In section \ref{CHKR}, we find an alternative CHKR map (Theorem \ref{alternative}) when the Dixmier-Douady class is torsion.
+The noncommutative algebras underlying projective spectral triples are examples of Azumaya algebras.
+In Section \ref{Azumaya} we review some basic theory on Azumaya algebras, such as the fact that Morita equivalent classes of Azumaya algebras are classified by their Dixmier-Douady classes, and that the K-theory of an Azumaya algebra $\mathbf A$ coincides with the twisted K-theory of the underlying manifold with the Dixmier-Douady class of $\mathbf A$.

+Mathai-Stevenson \cite{Mathai-Stevenson} showed that the K-theory (tensoring with $\C$) of an Azumaya algebra $\mathbf A$ is isomorphic to the periodic cyclic homology group of $\mathbf A$ via Connes-Chern character, and that the latter is isomorphic to the twisted de-Rham cohomology of the underlying manifold with the Dixmier-Douady class of $\mathbf A$ via a generalized Connes-Hochschild-Kostant-Rosenberg (CHKR) map.

+In Section \ref{CHKR}, we find an alternative CHKR map (Theorem \ref{alternative}) for the special case that the Dixmier-Douady class of $\mathbf A$ is torsion.